CodeYourFuture/Module-Tools/number-systems/README.md

 How can you test if a binary number is a power of two (e.g. 1, 2, 4, 8, 16, ...)?
 Answer: if n & (n - 1) == 0 and n > 0
+        A power of two in binary has only one '1' in it (like 1 = 0001, 2 = 0010, 4 = 0100).
+If we subtract 1 from it, all the bits after that '1' change.
+So when we do n & (n - 1), it becomes 0 only if there was just one '1' to begin with.

 Convert the decimal number 14 to hex.
 Answer: E